Saturday, December 11, 2010

 Jonathan Letterman was born December 11th 1824 in Canonsburg, Pennsylvania, the son of a surgeon.
 He graduated from Jefferson Medical College in 1849.
 That same year Letterman excepted a position as assistant surgeon of the United States Army Medical Department.
 He served during the Seminole Indian Campaign in Florida, at Fort Ripley, Minnesota, Fort Defiance in the New Mexico Territory, Fort Monroe, Virginia, and in California through 1861.

 Letterman ended his military service as the Inspector of Hospitals, he resigned in December 1864.
 He moved to San Francisco, California where he was a coroner until 1872.
 He wrote a memoir in 1866, “Medical Recollections of the Army of the Potomac”.
-Following death his wife, Letterman became quite sick, and died March 15th 1872 in San Francisco, California.
+Following the death his wife, Letterman became quite sick, and died March 15th 1872 in San Francisco, California.
 He is buried in Arlington National Cemetery.